MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/New-PublicFolderMigrationRequest.md

 ```

 ## DESCRIPTION
 Migrating public folders is a multi-step process.
-For more information before you attempt a public folder migration, see Use serial migration to migrate public folders to Exchange 2013 from previous versions (https://technet.microsoft.com/library/jj150486.aspx).
+For more information before you attempt a public folder migration, see [Use serial migration to migrate public folders to Exchange 2013 from previous versions](https://docs.microsoft.com/previous-versions/exchange-server/exchange-150/jj150486(v=exchg.150)).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/exchange-server/find-exchange-cmdlet-permissions).